EasyEyes/remote-calibrator/README.md

 ```

 This command will give you a minimized build of the package output into the `lib` folder.
 You may use the file for production purposes.

+### Bump to a New Version

+- Document changes in CHANGELOG.md.
+- Git commit changes.
+- Run `npm version v[new.version.number]` (ideally at `development` branch).
+- Merge into `main` branch, push, and make a release in GitHub.

 ## References